Arthur Capell: Personal life

 Capell was fond of punning, an example being his pronunciation of semantics as "some antics".
 When his housekeeper fell ill, he hired another to care for her and, when the second in turn fell ill, Capell looked after both of them.

 He died in 1986, aged 84.
 He was unmarried.

 Legacy

 The University of Sydney awards an annual prize in Capell's name for an essay on Australian and Pacific Linguistics.

 The Australian Museum holds the Capell Collection of Solomon Islands Photographs.
 Capell's records have been digitised and deposited with the National Library of Australia.
 In some cases, his papers are the only surviving record of lost languages.

-Capell House at Northholm Grammar School, Arcadia is named after him.
+Capell House at Northholm Grammar School in Arcadia, New South Wales, is named after him.